prakharjadaun/DSA/README.md

 - Maximum distance between two occurrences of same element in array
 - Find duplicates in a given array when elements are not limited to a range
 - Smallest subarray with all occurrences of a most frequent element.
+- Find elements which are present in first array and not in second array.